Overview

 The display name of the node within the flows.

-Use the Priority
+Priority

-is checked, pending actions with the same Incident ID will be batched into one pending action instead of one pending action per message received at the NL Waiter node.
+If Batch Pending Actions is checked, pending actions with the same Incident ID will be batched into one pending action instead of one pending action per message received at the NL Waiter node.

-further ensures that batching is based on more than just the Incident ID.
-Batching is based on the value of the selected Batch Field
+Additionally, Batch On Field further ensures that batching is based on more than just the Incident ID.
+Batching is based on the value of the selected Batch Field.
+The field may be an object consisting of a hierarchy of data as well.
+Batch On Field mode is the recommend default configuration when dealing with Indicators of Compromise (IoCs).

 Perform Batch on Field Across Incidents

-on the same waiter node.
+Perform Batch on Field Across Incidents provides a mode of operation to process all pending actions across incidents with the same Batch Field on the same waiter node.
 When selected, all incidents waiting on the exact same field value will continue on with a single click irrespective of the Incident ID.

 Configured Outputs defines the list of outputs.
 There must always be at least two outputs.
 If less than two outputs are defined, additional defaults are added in automatically until two outputs are defined.

-- Output Label: The output label for the output.
+• Output Label: The output label for the output.
 This label is also used for this path’s button when viewing on the Incident related UI pages.

-- Button Color: The button color for the output on the Incident related UI pages.
+• Button Color: The button color for the output on the Incident related UI pages.

-- Button Icon: The button icon for the output on the Incident related UI pages.
+• Button Icon: The button icon for the output on the Incident related UI pages.

-- All messages have finished processing throughout the rest of the flows.
+• All messages have finished processing throughout the rest of the flows.

-- A small delay has elapsed before continuing.
+• A small delay has elapsed before continuing.
 This is to handle asynchronous messages coming from broadcast nodes.
 For example, the Virus Total integration may be configured to respond at a rate of once every 15 seconds.

 The display name of the node within the flows.

-When Group By Message ID
+Group By Message ID

-and Merge Grouped Messages
+Merge Grouped Messages

-are checked, non-conflicting portions of the messages are merged together.
-Conflicting portions of the message are overwritten at deepest level possible.
+When both Group By Message ID and Merge Grouped Messages are checked, non-conflicting portions of the messages are merged together.
+Conflicting portions of the message are overwritten at the deepest level possible.
 This is useful for combining information from disparate flow pathways back into a single merged message.

 The number of seconds the node waits before the message is passed on, if all conditions are met.

-By default, Pending Actions (NL Waiter)
+Pending Actions (NL Waiter)

-is checked.
+By default, Pending Actions (NL Waiter) is checked.
 When checked, this node will block until every pending action has had a decision made.
 If unchecked, this node will not use pending actions to determine if blocking should be performed.

 Remove Mode

 As defined by status transition rules in the system, a waiting Incident can not be closed until all pending actions are addressed.
-This node will clear out all the desired pending actions based on the selected Remove Mode
+This node will clear out all the desired pending actions based on the selected Remove Mode.

-- Selected NL Waiter(s): Pending actions for the Incident blocked at the designated
+• Selected NL Waiter(s): Pending actions for the Incident blocked at the designated NL-Waiter nodes on the same tab.
+This is a safer mode of operation.

-nodes on the same tab.
-This is a safer mode of operation. - All Pending Actions: All pending actions for the Incident.
+• All Pending Actions: All pending actions for the Incident.

 Learn More